NielsLiisberg/nodejs-express-demo/readme.md

 yum install git
 ```

-This demo also requires Python3 and the Flask framework
+This demo also requires nodejs12
 ```
-yum install node12
+yum install nodejs12
 ```
 You are about to test if the environment works with the folloing application.
 Just read it as see how easy it is: